 6 Facts To Know About Bladder Cancer

 Several members of the BladderCancer.net community shared that they knew nothing about bladder cancer until after they were diagnosed.
-We found that this is a common experience among people living with bladder cancer, as well their friends and family members, so we wanted to share six lesser known facts about bladder cancer.
+We found that this is a common experience among people living with bladder cancer, as well as their friends and family members, so we wanted to share six lesser-known facts about bladder cancer.

 The number one symptom of bladder cancer is blood in the urine.
 In our Bladder Cancer In America 2017 survey, we found that 85% of respondents experienced blood in their urine, also known as hematuria, which prompted them to seek out a diagnosis.
 Anyone who finds blood in their urine should see a doctor, but many people put it off because they might not think that something as serious as cancer could be causing the symptom.

 Anyone can develop bladder cancer

 While bladder cancer is more common in men, women can develop bladder cancer, too!
 Some women have reported being diagnosed at a later stage or misdiagnosed due to a perception that only men get bladder cancer.
 In our Bladder Cancer In America 2017 survey, 28% of female patient respondents reported being misdiagnosed before their bladder cancer diagnosis.
 Both men and women should be aware of common bladder cancer symptoms and raise concerns with their doctors if they have experienced these symptoms.

 Urologists treat bladder cancer in men and women

 Urologists are usually the specialists that diagnose and treat bladder cancer, and both men AND women can see a urologist.
 Their focus is the urinary tract which includes kidneys, the ureters, the urethra, and the bladder.
 Symptoms related to any of these organs should definitely be checked out by a urologist!

 There is no routine screening